jakeadel/bank-demo/README.md

 The web app is setup to hit http://localhost:8000 for the backend endpoints.
 To change the target URL, set the VITE_ROOT_URL variable in `.env.local` (dev) or `.env.production` (prod)

 ### Demo Data
-Some users, accounts, and transfers are preloaded in schema.sql. schema.sql is executed on server startup in the init_db() function.
+Some users, accounts, and transfers are preloaded in test_data.sql. test_data.sql is executed on server startup in the init_db() function.
 - John (user_id=1)
     - account_name="John's checking", account_id=1, balance=1000 ($10)
     - account_name="John's savings", account_id=2, balance=100 ($1)